-Released in 2007, the debut self-titled album by “Days Between Stations” received great critical response and sold out 2 pressings.
+Released August 28, 2007, the debut self-titled album by “Days Between Stations” received great critical response and sold out 2 pressings.

 Days Between Stations is the creative partnership between guitarist Sepand Samzadeh and keyboardist Oscar Fuentes.
 The duo came together in Los Angeles in November 2003, and named the band after the 1985 novel by Steve Erickson.
 The band’s sound – Samzadeh calls it “art-rock,” Fuentes labels it “post-prog” – reflects their varied influences, as well as a shared disregard for stylistic boundaries.

 Indeed, on different tracks from their upcoming self-titled debut album, one can hear influences ranging from progressive rock (Pink Floyd, Marillion, Peter Gabriel, Genesis, King Crimson) to post-rock (Sigur Ros, Godspeed You Black Emperor!) to ambient (Brian Eno, early Tangerine Dream) to jazz-rock (think Miles Davis’ early seventies output) to post-punk (Sonic Youth, Magazine) and even contemporary classical (Philip Glass, Steve Reich).
 The constant here is the band’s commitment to create a unique sound and to turn a deliberate blind eye to the passing whims of the mainstream.